resthub/resthub.org/backbone-stack.rst

 This helper provides a date formatting tool.
 The date will be parsed with the inputPattern and then formatted with the outputPattern.

-Parameters are :
+Parameters are:

- - date : the date to parse and format
+ - date: the date to parse and format
- - outputPattern : the pattern used to display the date (optional)
+ - outputPattern: the pattern used to display the date (optional)
- - inputPattern : the pattern used to parse the date (optional)
+ - inputPattern: the pattern used to parse the date (optional)

-inputPattern and outputPattern are optionals : the default pattern is 'YYYY-MM-DD HH:mm:ss'
+inputPattern and outputPattern are optionals: the default pattern is 'YYYY-MM-DD HH:mm:ss'

 Full documentation about date format can be found `here <http://momentjs.com/docs/#/displaying/format/>`_.